vboussange/PhDthesis/draft/conclusion.md

 - The DeepSplitting scheme is not yet appropriate to tackle applied problems in evolutionary biology, in parts because the handling of the nonlocal term is not perfect.
 - Instead, moment closure solutions, developped e.g. for plankton models in \cite{LeGland2020}, more generally detailed in \cite{Nordbotten2020}.
 Also, theoretical framework to model the eco-evolutionary dynamics of polymorphic class- structured populations, with morphs \cite{Lion2022}.

+## MiniBatchInference
+- Local minimum
+- choice for batch length is upon intuition, and this choice can affect the model selection procedure
+-

 ## Perspectives
 ### Differentiation in graphs
 - Apply MiniBatchInference.jl to the eco-evolutionary model on graphs to understand the cause of biodiversity on earth.
   - relate to the work of skeels, and hagen
+- Investigate whether the metrics found are correlated with biodiversity patterns

 ### Highly dimensional PDEs
 - include into the loss function a term for inference of paramters.